microsoft/industry/foundations/powerPlatform/data/Dataverse.md

 #### Design considerations

 * Data can be integrated into Dataverse as a one-off activity or on a schedule.
 Alternatively, virtual tables can be used to map data in an external data source so that it appears to exist in Dataverse.
 Virtual tables do not support many of the security and auditing related features that are offered for non-virtual tables.
-* Custom tables and/or standard, predefined tables can be used as a datasource when creating a Power Platform application.
+* Custom tables and/or standard, predefined tables can be used as a data source when creating a Power Platform application.
 * Ownership type of custom tables can't be changed after creation.
 Virtual tables are always owned at the organizational level.
-* Row- and column-level security can be used to restrict access to data within tables.
+* Row-level and column-level security can be used to restrict access to data within tables.
 * Dataverse provides the option of automatic and manual backups.
 Automatic backups are system-initiated and manual backups are user-initiated.
 * Audit Logs can be enabled to track changes to tables and columns over time for security and analytical purposes.
 * Data existing in Dataverse can be continuously integrated into an Azure Data Lake Gen2 for running analytical workloads on the data.